akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

     ::: info
     Limitations have been set for each uploaded file:
     * Maximum of 500 columns.
+    * Maximum 10 MB file size for the structure initialization.
-    * Maximum 50 MB file size.
+    * Maximum 50 MB file size for product import.
     :::
 1. Once uploaded, you'll have to set different fields:
     * The appropriate sheet in your spreadsheet.